Area-tip: Downtown

 More DDW nearby

-Now that you’ve got a taste of it, let’s take it up a notch.
+Now that you've tasted it, let's take it up a notch.
 Hanging around the Station Area?
 A visit to the Graduation Show of Design Academy Eindhoven at Microstad is a must.
-In the old KPN phone exchange, 200 bachelor and master students are showing off their final projects.
-What’s in store?
-Well, that’s a surprise for us too!
-But one thing’s for sure—it’s going to be mind blowing (trust us, we’ve been there, done that).
-Along the way, you can make a pit stop at Eindhoven Central Station for a satirical airport experience at the Duty Free Zone.
+In the old KPN phone exchange, 200 bachelor's and master's students are showing off their final projects.
+What's in store?
+Well, that's a surprise for us too.
+But one thing's for sure - it will be mind-blowing.
+Trust us, we've been there, done that!

 Other fun things to do nearby